-Getting to see one of the Eat to the Beat concerts is a highlight of any trip to the Food and Wine Festival, however getting a good seat can be a challenge.
-If you don’t want to have to wait with the crowds you can sign up for one of the 2019 Eat to the Beat Dining Packages which will give you reserved seats for the concerts.
+(The following is based on last year’s prices, we will update this year when we have them.)
+Getting to see one of the Eat to the Beat concerts is a highlight of any trip to the Food and Wine Festival, however, getting a good seat can be a challenge.
+If you don’t want to have to wait with the crowds you can sign up for an Eat to the Beat Dining Packages which will give you reserved seats for the concerts.

 Reserve a dining packages from one of the 14 participating Epcot restaurants for Breakfast, Lunch or Dinner and get reserved seats for the show the same night as your dining package.

 Prices vary widely depending on which restaurant you choose and which meal (dinners are more expensive of course.
 Prices start at $49 per person and go all the way to $82 per person.
 Appetizer, Entree, Dessert and Drink are all included in the packages.
 You must choose a dining reservation that starts at least 2.5 hours BEFORE the concert start time.

 Biergarten Restaurant – Germany Pavilion

 Chefs de France – France Pavilion